UK-Export-Finance/dtfs2/README.md

 This can be done by updating the `integrity` attribute in any HTML/Nunjucks `script` tags that use the file to reflect the new hash of the recompiled file (a good place to check for these `script` tags is the `templates/index.njk` file in the service).

 There are two ways to update these:

-- Run `cat FILENAME.js | openssl dgst -sha512 -binary | openssl base64 -A` on each;
+1. (Preferred) Render a template that uses the script in a browser; a console error should give you the hash of the recompiled file.
-- Or render a template that uses the script in a browser; a console error should give you the hash of the recompiled file.
+2. Run `cat FILENAME.js | openssl dgst -sha512 -binary | openssl base64 -A` on each.
+Note -- GEF UI references Portal UI's `govukFrontend.js`

 ## Linting :mag_right: